betty-van/100-days-of-code/r1-log.md

 ## Day 5: 10-25-19
   - Learned about trees
   - Working on Runoff
-  - Completed all of Runoff except problems with tabulate function on 2nd iteration after first elimination roundm asking for assistance
+  - Completed all of Runoff except problems with tabulate function on 2nd iteration after first elimination round asking for assistance
+  - Completed Lecture 4 (pointers, hexadecimal, addresses, char*, &)

 ## Day 6: 10-26-19